-Upon startup, the NORM sender immediately begins sending NORM\CMD (CC) messages to collect round trip timing and other information from the potential group.
+Upon startup, the NORM sender immediately begins sending NORM_CMD (CC) messages to collect round trip timing and other information from the potential group.
 If NORM-CC congestion control operation is enabled, the NORM-CC Rate header extension MUST be included in these messages.
-Congestion control operation SHALL be observed at all times when operating in the general Internet.
-Even if congestion control operation is disabled at the sender, it may be desirable to use the NORM\CMD (CC) messaging to collect feedback from the group using the baseline NORM-CC feedback mechanisms.
+Congestion control operation SHALL be observed at all times when not operating using dedicated resources, like in the general Internet.
+Even if congestion control operation is disabled at the sender, it can be desirable to use the NORM_CMD(CC) messaging to collect feedback from the group using the baseline NORM-CC feedback mechanisms.
 This proactive feedback collection can be used to establish a GRTT estimate prior to data transmission and potential NACK operation.

-In some cases, applications may wish for the sender to also proceed with data transmission immediately.
-In other cases, the sender may wish to defer data transmission until it has received some feedback or request from the receiver set indicating that receivers are indeed present.
-Note, in some applications (e.g., web push), this indication may come out-of-band with respect to the multicast session via other means.
-As noted, the periodic transmission of NORM\CMD(CC) messages may precede actual data transmission in order to have an initial GRTT estimate.
+In some cases, applications might need the sender to also proceed with data transmission immediately.
+In other cases, the sender might wish to defer data transmission until it has received some feedback or request from the receiver set indicating receivers are indeed present.
+Note, in some applications (e.g., web push), this indication MAY come out-of-band with respect to the multicast session via other means.
+As noted, the periodic transmission of NORM_CMD(CC) messages MAY precede actual data transmission in order to have an initial GRTT estimate.

-With inclusion of the OPTIONAL NORM FEC Object Transmission Information Header Extension (EXT\FTI), the NORM protocol sender message headers can contain all information necessary to prepare receivers for subsequent reliable reception.
+With inclusion of the OPTIONAL NORM FEC Object Transmission Information Header Extension (EXT_FTI), the NORM protocol sender message headers can contain all information necessary to prepare receivers for subsequent reliable reception.
 This includes FEC coding parameters, the sender NormSegmentSize, and other information.
-If this header extension is not used, it is presumed that receivers have received the FEC Object
+If this header extension is not used, it is presumed receivers have received the FEC Object Transmission

-Transmission Information via other means.
-Additionally, applications may leverage the use of NORM\INFO messages associated with the session data objects in the session to provide application-specific context information for the session and data being transmitted.
+Information via other means.
+Additionally, applications MAY leverage the use of NORM_INFO messages associated with the session data objects in the session to provide application-specific context information for the session and data being transmitted.
 These mechanisms allow for operation with minimal pre-coordination among the senders and receivers.

-The NORM sender begins segmenting application-enqueued data into NORM\DATA segments and transmitting it to the group.
-For objects of type NORM OBJECT DATA and NORM OBJECT FILE, the segmentation algorithm described in FEC Building Block document [RFC5052] is RECOMMENDED.
-For objects of type NORM OBJECT STREAM, segmentation will typically be into uniform FEC coding block sizes, with individual segment sizes controlled by the application.
+The NORM sender begins segmenting application-enqueued data into NORM_DATA segments and transmitting it to the group.
+For objects of type NORM OBJECT DATA and NORM OBJECT FILE, the segmentation algorithm described in FEC Building Block [RFC5052] is RECOMMENDED.
+For objects of type NORM_OBJECT_STREAM, segmentation will typically be into uniform FEC coding block sizes, with individual segment sizes controlled by the application.
 In most cases, the application and NORM implementation SHOULD strive to produce full-sized (NormSegmentSize) segments when possible.
 The rate of transmission is controlled via congestion control mechanisms or is a fixed rate if desired for closed network operations.
 The receivers participating in the multicast group provide feedback to the sender as needed.
-When the sender reaches the end of data it has enqueued for transmission or any pending repairs, it transmits a series of NORM CMD(FLUSH) messages at a rate of one per 2\GRTT.
-Receivers may respond to these NORM CMD(FLUSH) messages with additional repair requests.
-A protocol parameter "NORM ROBUST FACTOR" determines the number of flush messages sent.
+When the sender reaches the end of data it has enqueued for transmission or any pending repairs, it transmits a series of NORM_CMD(FLUSH) messages at a rate of one per 2GRTT_sender.
+Similar to end of each transmitted FEC coding block during transmission, receivers SHALL respond to these NORM CMD(FLUSH) messages with additional repair requests as needed.
+A protocol parameter "NORM_ROBUST_FACTOR" determines the number of flush messages sent.
 If receivers request repair, the repair is provided and flushing occurs again at the end of repair transmission.
-The sender may attach an OPTIONAL "acking\node\list" to NORM\CMD (FLUSH) containing the NormNodeIds for receivers from which it expects explicit positive acknowledgment of reception.
-The NORM CMD (FLUSH) message may be also used for this optional function any time prior to the end of data enqueued for transmission with the NORM CMD (FLUSH) messages multiplexed with ongoing data transmissions.
+The sender MAY attach an OPTIONAL "acking_node_list" to NORM_CMD(FLUSH) containing the NormNodeIds for receivers from which it expects explicit positive acknowledgment of reception.
+The NORM CMD (FLUSH) message MAY be also used for this OPTIONAL purpose any time prior to the end of data enqueued for transmission with the NORM CMD(FLUSH) messages multiplexed with ongoing data transmissions.
 The OPTIONAL NORM positive acknowledgment procedure is described in Section 5.5.3.